Llama-Logic/TS4-Modders-Reference/src/content/docs/about/github-and-writing-tutorial.md

 Frankk wrote an excellent explanation:

-" a very high level intro:
+> a very high level intro:
+>

-Repositories (or “repos”) are just projects managed with git, meaning their history is tracked as snapshots in time called “commits”.
+> Repositories (or “repos”) are just projects managed with git, meaning their history is tracked as snapshots in time called “commits”.
 Every repo has at least one “branch”, by default called “main”, but you can create more branches to have various version of your project coexist.
 All a branch is is a named pointer to a commit, and it can change which commit it points to - for example, say you’re working on a new feature for a game, you may have a branch named after that feature, and each time you finish a bite-sized piece of that feature, you make a new commit to save your progress, the branch will update to point to the latest commit.
 Making a pull request (or a “PR”) is asking a code owner to add your commits to a particular branch’s history.
+>

-forks are when you clone someone else’s repo and make your own version of it
+> forks are when you clone someone else’s repo and make your own version of it

-branches are timelines in the same universe while forks are a different universe all together."
+> branches are timelines in the same universe while forks are a different universe all together.

 ### I still don't get it...